havertz2110/havertz2110.github.io/content/posts/Black Bauhinia CTF 2023/index.md

 Open that, we have the remaining part:
 ![Alt text](image-5.png)

+We came second in solving the challenge but because of my stupidness, I had to wait another 30s to re-submit and came third uwu.
+Such some sweet points and feelings with lads and so proud of my team :D

 To me, it is real fun to do and analyze with friend tho, really appreciate bro `@giappppp` for the tool, love u sooo.

 > flag: b6actf{3ph3m3r41_m1nd_3tern41_b0nd}